temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

    You should now have an idea of how this Workflow runs ordinarily — it outputs the string `Received Plain text input`.
 In the next step, you'll add a Custom Data Converter.
-4. To add a Custom Data Converter, you only need to add a `DataConverter` parameter to `client.Dial()` where it is used in both `starter/main.go` and `worker/main.go`.
+4. To add a Custom Data Converter, you  need to add a `DataConverter` parameter to `client.Dial()`.
+Both your Client and your Worker perform this call, and you technically only need to update one of them before your Workflow runs, but to be safe, edit both `starter/main.go` and `worker/main.go`.
 Make this change and the save both files.
 You don't need to change anything in your Workflow code.
 5. Next, open `data_converter.go`.
 This contains the Custom Converter code you'll be using.
 The `Encode()` function should marshal a payload to JSON then compress it using Go's [snappy](https://github.com/google/snappy) codec,